 Build wealth by spending less money than you make.

 What Does Money Buy You?

 There are times when accumulating debt is sensible, such as when you’re faced with a large, unforeseen expense or if you make an investment that’ll bear fruit in the future.
 But when folks go into debt because they don’t know the meaning of enough, there’s trouble ahead.
-Here are eight situations where frivolous spending can cause problems for you.
+Here are nine situations where frivolous spending can cause problems for you.